 *Caveat* - I am not a doctor (you should check with your own)!
 And this is not personal advice!

 I have a very good friend who has had two pneumothoraces - one in each lung (you should see the impressive scars!) - and he continues to travel extensively.
-One of them happened on a film shoot whilst in Ecuador and he ended up in the local hospital for some time before returning to the UK. over 5 years ago
+One of them happened on a film shoot whilst in Ecuador and he ended up in the local hospital for some time before returning to the UK. almost 6 years ago

 I'm no doctor either, but let me refer you to a couple of articles I found.

 One which suggests that it is safe to fly 14 days after a pneumothorax (as long as it hasn't recurred): http://www.ncbi.nlm.nih.gov/pubmed/10597066

 But it could be that some airlines require you to wait until 6 weeks after the illness, plus you'll need to submit a medical report: http://thorax.bmj.com/content/58/suppl_2/ii39.full

 Check the fine print of your airline ticket, it may have those conditions imposed (if you fall ill on a flight and you haven't met their criteria, you may end up paying for the cost of diverting the entire flight!)

 I think it best if you make a full disclosure to tour operators, airlines and of course your travel insurer.
 They may be able to give you clear advice.

 Phil at the safety hub. almost 6 years ago